sushantkapare-dev/AWS_Devops_Zero_to_Hero/Git/Senario_based_q.md

 6. **Documentation:** Maintain comprehensive documentation for your Git workflow, including branching strategies, PR/MR guidelines, and CI/CD pipelines.
 This documentation helps team members understand and follow the workflow effectively.

 7. **Conflict Resolution:** In the event of conflicts or issues, establish clear communication channels and procedures for resolving them promptly.
 Team members should prioritize conflict resolution to prevent delays in the development process.

-By following these practices, you can create an efficient Git workflow that enables distributed DevOps teams to collaborate effectively, regardless of geographical distances.